-The Air Pressure Regulator knob on the front of the unit controls the MicroBlaster's operating air pressure as indicated on the pressure gage located directly to the left of it.
-To adjust the pressure, rotate it clockwise to increase the pressure or counterclockwise to decrease the pressure.
+The Air Pressure Regulator knob, located in the center of the front panel, controls the MicroBlaster's operating air pressure as indicated on the pressure gage located directly to the left of it.
+Turn it clockwise to increase the blasting pressure or counterclockwise to decrease.
 NOTE: The pressure will not decrease until the foot switch is depressed.